toobstar/toobstar.github.io/content/posts/2025-04-02_GenAi_Risk.md

 ![Improving Gemini AI](https://toobstar.github.io/images/caveman_tree.jpg)

 ​In the rapidly evolving landscape of Generative AI (GenAI) organisations face the dual challenge of harnessing innovative capabilities to maintain competitiveness and advance their business while effectively managing associated risks.
-I wanted to provide a concise overview of AI's progression and highlight the development of trust, governance and risk control measures in response to GenAI's widespread adoption.
-Key concerns such as data privacy, potential biases, and the accuracy of AI-generated content are examined, alongside the emergence of ethical principles and governance frameworks aimed at mitigating these risks.
+I was interested to provide a concise overview of AI's progression and highlight the development of trust, governance and risk control measures in response to GenAI's widespread adoption.
+Key concerns such as data privacy, bias, and the correctness of AI-generated content are examined, alongside the emergence of ethical principles and governance frameworks aimed at mitigating these risks.
+The operational processes enabling GenAI also present many new cybersecurity risks which cannot be ignored.

 ## Generative AI: Slow, then fast, then *really* fast